Introduction and Inspirations

 Do-While Loop

-This is another a type of control flow structure very similar to the while loop present above and that is ubiquitous in programming languages.
+This is another a type of control flow structure very similar to the while

-A do-while executes a block of code at least once before checking its condition.
+executes a block of code at least once before checking its condition.

-That is key difference between a do-while loop and a regular while loop: the condition in a do-while loop is checked after the loop’s code has executed, not before.
-This guarantees that the loop’s code will always run at least once, even if the condition evaluates to the false value.
-This might sound problematic, but there are some niche scenarios where this behavior comes in handy.
+loop is checked after the loop’s code has executed, not before.
+This guarantees that the loop’s code will always run at least once, even if the condition evaluates to the false

-Another thing that is important to mention is that, as the programmer could use a variable of any type as the condition of a while loop, he/she/they can do the same thing in a do-while loop.
+Another thing that is important to mention is that, as the programmer could use a variable of any type as the condition of a while

-As we've seen, each value, no matter its type is considered either "truthy" or "falsey".
-In practice, this means that you don't need to necessarily only use values of type bool or expressions that evaluate to such type.
+As we have seen, each value, no matter its type is considered either "truthy" or "falsey".
+In practice, this means that you do not need to necessarily only use values of type bool

-Last, but not least, as the while loops require, the do-while loops in Bleach need a block between the keywords do and while.
+.
 In practice, this means that the following code snippet will not even execute:

 let counter = 0;